bantech-ae/ai-chatbot-wiki/web.md

-# 🌐 Web Widget Integration
+# Bantech AI Chatbot Web Widget Integration

 This guide explains how to embed and configure **Bantech AI Chatbot Widget** on your website.
 With just a few lines of code, you can add an interactive AI assistant to your pages.